-Illustration 16: PTC fuses F1 & F2 installed on the PCB
+Illustration 19: PTC fuses F1 & F2 installed on the PCB

 Next, install the two 1N5819 diodes, D1 & D2.
 Remove the diodes from the tape, & place them in the bowl.
 You'll notice that unlike the resistors and capacitors you've installed already, these diodes have a metal tab protruding outwards at an angle from the device.
-When you solder the diode onto the PCB, you want these metal tabs pointing downwards so that they're in contact with the pads on the PCB.
+When you solder the diode onto the PCB, you want these metal tabs in contact with the pads on the PCB.

 In addition, unlike the components you've installed up to now, these are polarised devices, meaning they must be installed on the PCB with the correct orientation.
-If you look at one closely, with the tabs pointing downwards, you'll notice a line marked on the top of the package, with the line closer to one of the tabs than the other.
+If you look at one closely, you'll notice a line marked on the top of the package, with the line closer to one of the tabs than the other.
 (The line may be faint, so the use of a magnifying glass or loupe will help).
-The end of the diode marked with this line is known as the cathode.
-The PCB silk screen around the pads for each of the diodes should have a marking identifying which pad the cathode end should be installed to.
-If this identification isn't present, the cathode end of both diodes should be installed on the pad nearest the edge of the PCB (see the picture below).
+This end of the diode marked with the line is known as the cathode.

-Illustration 17: Surface mount diode, showing line identifying cathode as the left hand pin
+Illustration 20: Surface mount diode facing upwards, showing the angled pins, and the line identifying the cathode end (in this case on the left hand pin)